keptn/keptn.github.io/content/docs/0.6.0/manage/project/index.md

 ## Select Git-based upstream

 Keptn will manage a project in an internal Git repository.
-To upstream this repository to a remote place, you can create a GitHub, Bitbucket repository or a GitLab project and then tell Keptn where to find it during creating the project, explained below.
+To upstream this repository to a remote place, you can create a GitHub, Bitbucket repository, or a GitLab project and then tell Keptn where to find it during creating the project explained below.
 Select one of the three options and make sure to have the Git *user*, *token*, and *remote url* before continuing.

 ### GitHub
 <details><summary>Create user, token, and repository</summary>